Allan2000-Git/Allan2000-Git/README.md

   - Transforming ideas into interactive, user-friendly web applications.
   - Collaborating with cross-functional teams to create seamless user experiences.
   - Implementing cutting-edge design concepts for stunning UI/UX.
+  - Learn Next.js and contribute to the product by building user interface.

 - Founding Member - Web Developer & Designer at [Swavy](https://swavy.in/)
   - As a core team member, designed captivating UI/visuals for desktop and mobile platforms, earning ”Best Design” accolades.